NeurodataWithoutBorders/nwb-guide/README.md

 Run the `setup.exe` file and follow all instructions.

+> **Note:** If you run into any 'PermissionError' issues when performing operations in the NWB GUIDE on Windows, you may need to run the application using Admin mode.

 ### MacOS

 Run the `.dmg` file and follow all instructions to move the file into your Applications folder.